rfl-urbaniak/backtesting/index.md

     ## [1] 1.446046

 But perhaps you're not too worried, because you think that you can use your capital on some other markets for the idle days and so in the end your money would we working for you more than 15% of the time.
-Sure
+Sure.